 Many reputable breeders invite potential new puppy owners to visit – when they have a litter, buyers can come and see the puppies at 6 weeks old.
 If you like what you see, and the breeder feels that you could give the puppy a safe and happy life, the breeder may then take a deposit for the puppy.
 The final payment is then made upon the collection of the puppy.
 They may give you a suggested shopping list and this gives you time to prepare for your new arrival.

-The puppy should be:
+Ideally a puppy should be: